vinngo/vinngo/README.md

 💻 My Current Tech Stack

-- Typescript React (including NEXT.js and React Native) and TailwindCSS
+- React (including NEXT.js and React Native) and TailwindCSS
 - Supabase (PostgreSQL)
+- I mainly use .ts, .tsx, and .js for all of my projects

 🧰 Other Frameworks/Languages I use